Edom: Religion

 The nature of Edomite religion is largely unknown before their conversion to Judaism by the Hasmoneans.
 Epigraphical evidence suggests that the national god of Edom was Qaus (קוס) (also known as 'Qaush', 'Kaush', 'Kaus', 'Kos' or 'Qaws'), since Qaus is invoked in the blessing formula in letters and appear in personal names found in ancient Edom.
 As close relatives of other Levantine Semites and Arabs, they seem to have worshiped such gods as El, Baal and 'Uzza.
-The oldest biblical traditions place Yahweh as the deity of southern Edom, and may have originated in "Edom/Seir/Teman/Sinai" before being adopted in Israel and Judah.
-There is a Jewish tradition stemming from the Talmud, that the descendants of Esau would eventually become the Romans, and to a larger extent, all Europeans.
+In some Jewish traditions stemming from the Talmud, the descendants of Esau are the Romans (and to a larger extent, all Europeans).

+Juan Manuel Tebes argues that Qaus is a similar god to Yahweh.
+Qaus seems to have descended from a cultural heritage common between Edomites and Jews, with the worship of both the Edomite Qaus and the God of the Israelites being described by Egyptians.
+Qaus's popularity during the Persian and Hellenistic periods appears, according to Tebes, to have forced the purportedly pro-Yahwist authors of the Book of Chronicles to portray several Edomite persons as 'pious Levites'.
+Clues about their Edomite heritage appear to be hidden in their theophoric names.
-Josephus states that Costobarus, appointed by Herod to be governor of Idumea and Gaza, was descended from the priests of "the Koze, whom the Idumeans had formerly served as a god".

-Victor Sasson describes an archaeological text that may well be Edomite, reflecting on the language, literature, and religion of Edom.
+Josephus states that Costobarus was descended from the priests of "the Koze, whom the Idumeans had formerly served as a god".
+Victor Sasson describes an Edomite text that parallels the Book of Job, which provides insight on the language, literature, and religion of Edom.

 Economy

-The Kingdom of Edom drew much of its livelihood from the caravan trade between Egypt, the Levant, Mesopotamia, and southern Arabia, along the Incense Route.
-Astride the King's Highway, the Edomites were one of several states in the region for whom trade was vital due to the scarcity of arable land.
-It is also said that sea routes traded as far away as India, with ships leaving from the port of Ezion-Geber.
-Edom's location on the southern highlands left it with only a small strip of land that received sufficient rain for farming.
-Edom probably exported salt and balsam (used for perfume and temple incense in the ancient world) from the Dead Sea region.

 Khirbat en-Nahas is a large-scale copper-mining site excavated by archaeologist Thomas Levy in what is now southern Jordan.
-The scale of tenth-century mining on the site is regarded as evidence of a strong, centralized 10th century BC Edomite kingdom.
+The scale of mining on the site is regarded as evidence of a strong, centralized 10th century BC Edomite kingdom.